 This chart shows the breakdown of active users based on a single user property.

 The User Sessions chart helps you analyze your users through various sessions-based metrics.

 The Personas chart will automatically group similar users into different clusters.
-Amplitude determines which users belong in each cluster based on how often they fire various events.
+Amplitude determines which users belong in each cluster based on how often they trigger various events.
 Thus, Personas charts are frequency-based, and are not based on pre-specified rules.

-A Funnel Analysis explores how users are successfully navigating a defined path in your product.
+A funnel analysis explores how users are successfully navigating a defined path in your product.
 It will also show you where there is a drop-off.